 Brain waves and their importance for sleep

-Table of Contents:
+Table of contents:

-- How are brain waves created?
+- How do brain waves arise?

 - What brain waves are there?